-Investment analysis is a standard method for determining whether or not an existing or proposed investment is economically viable.
-This methodology is appropriate in situations where a stakeholder puts up a certain amount of money with the expectation of receiving benefits in return, where the benefits that the stakeholder receives are distributed over time, and where a discount rate must be applied in order to account for the time value of money.
+Investment analysis is a standard method for determining whether an existing or proposed investment is economically viable.
+This methodology is appropriate in situations where a stakeholder puts up a certain amount of money with the expectation of receiving benefits in return.